Quiet time and time-out: what are they?

 How to do quiet time and time-out

 - Give your child a chance to change their behaviour by providing a clear, calm instruction.
-For example, ‘Peri, stop throwing the blocks.
-Please keep the blocks on the floor’.
+For example, ‘Stop throwing the blocks.
+Please keep the blocks on the table’.

 - Look for the first opportunity to praise your child for the behaviour you want to encourage.
-For example, ‘I love the way you’re keeping the blocks on the table now.
+For example, ‘I love how you’re keeping the blocks on the table now.
 Thanks for listening to me’.

 Quiet time and time-out work well when you usually have plenty of warm and positive interactions with your child.
-If your child’s behaviour or other things in your life are affecting your interactions with your child or you’re struggling with your child’s behaviour, ask for help.
-Ask your GP or child and family health nurse for advice and a referral to a counsellor or other professional.
+If your child’s behaviour or other things in your life are affecting your interactions with your child, ask for help.
+You can contact a parent helpline.
+Your GP or child and family health nurse can also give you advice or a referral to a counsellor or other professional.

 Making quiet time and time-out work for you: tips